Britain's taxman catches up with online bookmakers

 That would bring the tax regime into line with the duties bookmakers pay on takings in betting shops and provide a rare example of taxation policy catching up with the internet age.

-With Britain's online market estimated at more than 2 billion pounds a year, companies such as William Hill (WMH.L), Ladbrokes LAD.I and Ireland's Paddy Power PAP.I will pay an extra 300 million pounds to the taxman.
+With Britain's online market estimated at more than 2 billion pounds ($3.2 billion) a year, companies such as William Hill, Ladbrokes and Ireland's Paddy Power will pay an extra 300 million pounds to the taxman.

 In preparation, they are stepping up already aggressive advertising campaigns to chase market share while also looking to cut costs and expand in other countries.